tmatic-trading/crypto-platform/README.md

 Be careful when assigning EMI to bots.
 Keep in mind that the "clOrdID" field will permanently store the bot's EMI in the exchange registries.
 You can't change it.
 Different instruments such as XBTUSD and XBTUSDT may have different settlement currencies such as XBt and USDt.
 Therefore, you should not assign the same EMI to a bot that first traded XBTUSD and then started trading XBTUSDT.
 The program will not be able to correctly recalculate the financial result.
 If you once assigned EMI="myBot" to XBTUSD, then in the future for a bot with EMI="myBot" the instrument must always have the same currency, because...
 It is impossible to sum XBt and USDt.

 Even if you use the same EMI for different instruments but with the same currency, when switching from one instrument to another, you must ensure that the balance is zero.
 Let's say you traded XBTUSD and you have 100 purchased contracts left.
-If you change SYMBOL from XBTUSD to ETHUSD, the program will show 100 purchased contracts, but ETHUSD, which will be an error.
+If you change SYMBOL from XBTUSD to ETHUSD, the program will show 100 purchased contracts, but ETHUSD, which will be a mistake.

 The best practice when using the program is to assign the only SYMBOL instrument to a specific EMI and never change it again for this EMI.